-- Students may use cell phones while at school, so long as they do so safely, responsibly, and respectfully, and comply with all other school rules while using the devices. - A student may possess a cell phone and/or device in school or on school property as long as the device is turned completely off (not just placed on vibrate or silent mode) and stored out of sight. - The use of cell phones and/or devices from 8:15 a.m. to 3:15 p.m. is strictly prohibited. - o Students or parents needing to communicate with each other during the school day should be done through the front office. - Students are personally and solely responsible for the security of their cell phones.
-The District is not responsible for theft, loss, or damage of any cell phone. - School administrators and teachers may confiscate a student's cell phone if the student's use or possession of a cell phone violates board policy 5209, the student code of conduct, or any applicable building or classroom room. - On a first offense, confiscated phones/devices will be returned to the student at the end of the school day. - o All subsequent confiscations will require parents to pick up the device from the office.
+- Students may not use cell phones during the instructional day (8:15am-3:15pm). - o A student may possess a cell phone and/or device in school or on school property as long as the device is turned completely off (not just placed on vibrate or silent mode) and stored in his/her locker. - The use of cell phones and/or smartwatch devices from 8:15 a.m. to 3:15 p.m. is strictly prohibited. - o Students or parents needing to communicate with each other during the school day should be done through the front office. - Students are personally and solely responsible for the security of their cell phones and smartwatches.
+The District is not responsible for theft, loss, or damage of any personal student device. - School administrators and teachers may confiscate a student's cell phone or smartwatch if the student's use or possession of a cell phone violates board policy 5209, the student code of conduct, or any applicable building or classroom room. - On a first offense, confiscated phone/device will be returned to the student at the end of the school day. - On a second offense, the student's parent/guardian will need to come to the school to pick up the device from the office. - On the third and any subsequent offenses, the student will be required to turn the phone in to the office before school begins (8:25am), and pick the phone up after school ends (3:15pm) for 30 school days.